shoshinflamingo/KataArchitecture2025/problem-definition/architecture-characteristics.md

 ```
 Critical Information

-• As a recognized leader in certification, accuracy of tests, case studies, and grading is job and. *naccurate grading can result in a candidate not getting or maintaining a job and can impact a candidate's career.
+• As a recognized leader in certification, [...] inaccurate grading can result in a candidate not getting or maintaining a job and can impact a candidate's career.

 • Inaccurate or misleading certification exams and case studies can undermine the credibility of the company’s current standing in the marketplace, so accuracy of the certification process is vital for the success of the company
 ```